-GHSU researcher assesses driving capability in MS patientsNovember 20th, 2012 in Diseases, Conditions, Syndromes /
+GHSU researcher assesses driving capability in MS patientsNovember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A simple, accurate testing protocol to determine driving fitness in individuals with multiple sclerosis is the aim of a three-year study at Georgia Health Sciences University.